 Hello!
-I am Patrick Yuheng Wang, a chemical physicist educated at the University of Edinburgh.
-I am now working towards my DPhil in theoretical and physical chemistry in ultrafast dynamics at the University of Oxford.
+I am Patrick, a chemical physicist educated at the University of Edinburgh.
+I am now working towards my DPhil in physical and theoretical chemistry in probing electron correlation effects using ultrafast X-ray scattering.

-During my undergrad, I worked at the Diamond Light Source in Didcot, UK’s national synchrotron facility.
-I gained a significant experience with X-ray optics and X-ray ray-tracing during my research.
-My master’s thesis work focussed on developing new methodologies in simulating soft X-ray beamlines.
-A copy of my thesis can be found here.
+During my undergrad, I worked at Diamond Light Source, UK’s national synchrotron facility, where I performed research on soft X-ray optics and ray-tracing simulations.
+My master’s thesis focussed on developing new methodologies for simulating soft X-ray beamlines with plane grating monochromators.
+A copy can be downloaded here.

 Publications